ten-protocol/foundation/token-utility-whitepaper.md

 ### Token Staking and Delegated Staking
 Nodes must stake OBX when they initially join Obscuro Mainnet as a means for the node operator to demonstrate their intention to maintain privacy, ledger integrity and not attempt to disrupt the safety of the network.
 The stake is intentionally set at a high value so the loss of stake is material to the operator.
 Locked tokens can be staked.

-If a node finds a discrepency with the rollup published on the Layer 1 network (e.g. transactions missing, transactions in the wrong order), it can post a challenge including the offending rollup to the Layer 1 network.
+If a node finds a discrepancy with the rollup published on the Layer 1 network (e.g. transactions missing, transactions in the wrong order), it can post a challenge including the offending rollup to the Layer 1 network.
 The management contract will inspect this challenge.
 If successful, the Aggregator's stake will be slashed, with their entire stake split between the Obscuro Foundation DAO and the challenging node as a reward.
 This reward is greater than the cost of posting the challenge to incentivise prompt discovery of issues, but less than the total stake to reduce the incentive to mount an attack to win the stake.

 The number of tokens required to stake will be reviewed and set by the Obscuro Foundation DAO as the Obscuro Mainnet total value locked (TVL) increases.
 Increasing the minimum stake as TVL increases continues to economically disincentivise would-be malicious actors from disrupting the network as the theoretical gain from a malicious event becomes more attractive.
 Once the bootstrapping phase is complete, the size of a node’s stake influences the probability of that node winning the lottery for the rollup submission round.